affu-11/IT-Help-Desk-System-ServiceNow/README.md

 2. Helps monitor pending and resolved incidents
 3. Improves incident tracking and workflow visibility
 4. Supports faster analysis of support team performance

 <img width="1913" height="976" alt="Screenshot 2026-05-08 154827" src="https://github.com/user-attachments/assets/b2a3e84c-d01a-4c3e-8705-ef7247a1fbde" />

+Created a donut chart report to analyze incident tickets based on their assigned priority levels, including High, Medium, and Low priorities.
+This report helps identify the number of critical tickets requiring immediate attention and provides a better understanding of ticket severity across the system.

+The report was configured by grouping records using the Priority field with aggregation set to Count.
+Different color segments were used to visually distinguish ticket priorities, making the report easy to interpret and analyze.

 <img width="1912" height="961" alt="Screenshot 2026-05-08 154927" src="https://github.com/user-attachments/assets/0703b25d-1d78-4b30-ac97-7081d8cd0444" />
+According to the generated report:

+1. Hardware tickets recorded the highest number with 4 tickets (44.44%)
+2. Access related issues accounted for 2 tickets (22.22%)
+3. Network issues also represented 2 tickets (22.22%)
+4. Software related incidents recorded 1 ticket (11.11%)

+The pie chart helps administrators quickly understand which category receives the highest number of incidents and allows teams to focus on frequently occurring technical issues.

 ##  Outcome